SteveMacenski/slam_toolbox/README.md

 ![ceres_solver_comparison](https://user-images.githubusercontent.com/14944147/41320076-295d3dae-6e53-11e8-82c3-39da7667f45c.png)

-I won't go over much of what each data set represents, as that is not open source, but suffice to say that the settings I recommend work well on a large dataset I think anyone would be hardset in a normal application to exceed or find that another solver type is better.
+The data sets present solve time vs number of nodes in the pose graph on a large dataset, as that is not open source, but suffice to say that the settings I recommend work well.
+I think anyone would be hardset in a normal application to exceed or find that another solver type is better.
+Benchmark on a low power 7th gen i7 machine.